hkamel/MCW-IoT-for-business/Hands-on lab/HOL unguided - IoT for business.md

 #### Tasks to complete

--   Open Visual Studio Code on your development machine and open the IoTLab folder where you extracted your lab files.
+-   Open Visual Studio Code on your development machine and open the Vehicle Telemetry Simulator folder where your lab files are.

--   Open Program.cs within the VehicleTelemetrySimulator folder.
+-   Open Program.cs within the VehicleTelemetrySimulator\modules folder.
 Complete the code for TODO items 5, 6, and 7.

     -   Within the **Init** method: